-- the supervision contribution paid to the Prudential Supervision and Resolution Authority (ACPR), - the contribution to the Single Resolution Mechanism (SRM).
+- the supervision contribution paid to the Prudential Supervision and Resolution Authority (ACPR),

+- the contribution to the Single Resolution Mechanism (SRM).

-The same mechanism would be applied to the fee due to the Financial Markets' Authority (AMF) in respect of bond issues.
+The same mechanism is applied to the fee due to the Financial Markets' Authority (AMF) in respect of the EMTN program.